ten-protocol/ten-test/README.md

 ```

 To run the same tests against Goerli, a `.username.properties` file should be created in the root of the working
-directory of the project (where `username` is the output of running `whoami`), and the following properties should be added
+directory of the project detailing the existing accounts pre-setup;
-as based on details relevant to the user;

 ```
 [env.all]